pubnub/pubnub-mcp-server/resources/sdk_docs/python_misc.md

 # Utility Methods API for Python SDK

-Utility methods for PubNub Python SDK.
+Utility methods that don't fit into other categories.

 ## Disconnect

 Force the SDK to stop all requests to PubNub when there are active subscribe channels.
-- Arguments: None

 ### Method(s)